Instant View: Brexiteer Johnson to be Britain's prime minister

 “Johnson has said he wants to renegotiate the withdrawal agreement but when the realities of what that means get explained to him, he may soften and try to get something akin to what Theresa May was trying to achieve.
 This will be difficult but not impossible if Ireland agrees to concessions on the backstop You may see other EU countries supporting that too...

-“But if that doesn’t occur toward mid- to late-September you will see Boris Johnson pivot toward no deal.
+“But if that doesn’t occur towards mid- to late-September you will see Boris Johnson pivot towards no deal.
 He may have to go for a delay but that will be because parliament forces his hand...

 “There is probably a belief that there is scope for the EU to concede some points.
 When they talked to Theresa May they never thought no deal was possible whereas Johnson’s rhetoric shows he’s is not afraid of no deal.
 Remember the EU, and Ireland in particular, don’t want a no deal either.”

+“We now estimate that the market is pricing in a 50 per cent chance of a no-deal Brexit at the end of October.
+We believe (this) is too high.”

-Compiled by John Stonestreet
+Compiled by London and Frankfurt market teams; editing by John Stonestreet